core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The four least significant bits encode the 'nonce' length in bytes minus 1, namely 'm'.

-   * The fifth least significant bit is the "No Forward Secrecy" 'p' bit, see {{no-fs-signaling}}.
+   * The fifth least significant bit is the "No Forward Secrecy" 'p' bit.
 The sender peer indicates its wish to run KUDOS in FS mode or in no-FS mode, by setting the 'p' bit to 0 or 1, respectively.
 This makes KUDOS possible to run also for peers that cannot support the FS mode.
 At the same time, two peers MUST run KUDOS in FS mode if they are both capable to, as per {{ssec-derive-ctx}}.
 The execution of KUDOS in no-FS mode is defined in {{no-fs-mode}}.

-   * The sixth least significant bit is the "Preserve Observations" 'b' bit, see {{preserving-observe-signaling}}.
+   * The sixth least significant bit is the "Preserve Observations" 'b' bit.
 The sender peer indicates its wish to preserve ongoing observations beyond the KUDOS execution or not, by setting the 'b' bit to 1 or 0, respectively.
 The related processing is defined in {{preserving-observe}}.

    * The seventh and eight least significant bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
 According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.